MartianZoo/solarnet/README.md

 ## Why another game engine?

 The game engine is the "pure logic" part of a game implementation.
 It's like a big calculator, and its only job is to *know the rules* of the game perfectly.
+Basically, who can do what when?
+And what happens if they do?

 Inside the open-source app mentioned above is *already* an extremely accurate (>99.9%) game engine.
 And inside the official app mentioned above is already a game engine.
 So why do we need a third?

 We don't!
 I just thought it would be fun and hard, and had some new ideas for how to do it.

-What's different about solarnet is that all the game components that have heterogeneous behaviors (cards, milestones, map areas, etc.) are *[just data](/MartianZoo/solarnet/blob/main/canon/src/main/java/dev/martianzoo/tfm/canon/cards.json5)* and don't require custom programming (except for the ones that do).
-Instead, they're described using a specification language called **Pets** that's tailored specifically to the needs of *this* game.
+What's different about solarnet is that all the game components that have heterogeneous behaviors (cards, milestones, map areas, etc.) are *[just data](/MartianZoo/solarnet/blob/main/canon/src/main/java/dev/martianzoo/tfm/canon/cards.json5)* and don't require custom programming (except for the [ones that do](https://github.com/MartianZoo/solarnet/blob/51e0f276dc3eede6cd2f00d3246a02d638c39b7a/canon/src/main/java/dev/martianzoo/tfm/canon/custom.kt#L157)).
+Instead, they're described using a specification language called **Pets** that's highly tailored to the particular needs of this particular game.

-In concept, Pets specifications could also be converted into natural-language instructions, or even into the iconographic language you see on the printed cards.
-But the relevant part today is that these strings are all Solarnet needs to read in order to actually execute the card correctly (and this basically works).
+Pets specifications should in theory be convertible to natural-language instructions, or even into the iconographic language you see on the printed cards.
+But the relevant part today is that these strings are all Solarnet needs to read in order to actually execute the card correctly.

 ## Help is welcome

-I've spent most of my free time working on this for about two years.
-I'm sure it is very difficult to figure out where and how you could jump in to be helpful.
-However, I would *happily* spend time helping you help the project.
-I'm tired of working by myself on it. :-)
+We've been a team of one for a long time, and jumping in won't be trivial.
+But I would love to spend time helping you get going.

 Some ideas

 * Hop on the [discord](https://discord.com/invite/3vpKDktmde) (it is very little-used so far) and ask whatever.
 * Try reading and commenting on current [issues/feature-requests](http://github.com/MartianZoo/solarnet/issues).
 Some are relatively standalone.
 * Grab the code, run the REPL and try messing around with it to see what it does.
-* Anything you try to learn about it that results in you asking me questions is actually helpful.
+* Anything that results in you asking me questions is actually helpful.
 There's a lot of stuff here and I don't know what to document or do a video about next.

 ## Learning more